DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 Create modular function for any code that you use more than once to improve code cleanness and maintainability.

+## Export at Index File

+For every folder, create a index file that import all the exported functions in the folder and export with that index file.
+This is make importing much cleaner because you only import one file(index file) for every folder.

 ## String and Number Constant

 Create string or number constant for any string or number that you use more than once.